froggey/Mezzano/doc/internals/file-system.md

 file system host is created, the mount-args slot is set to a value that depends on both the host type and the file system associated with the host.
-For example, for a FAT32 host, the mount-args slot would be set to partition UUID, and for a nfs host, the mount-args slot might be set to the url of the nfs file system, e.g., "nfs://nfs.lispm.net/export/home/tom".
+For example, for a FAT32 host, the mount-args slot would be set to partition UUID, and for a NFS host, the mount-args slot might be set to the url of the NFS file system, e.g., "nfs://nfs.lispm.net/export/home/tom".

 During the boot process, after the disks and partitions are